kingdomseed/jhp-portfolio/memory-bank/activeContext.md

 # Jason Holt Photography Active Context

-## Current Focus: Gallery System Improvement
+## Current Focus: Gallery System Optimization and Debugging

-The primary focus of recent work has been redesigning and implementing an improved gallery system that properly handles image aspect ratios and provides a better user experience.
+The current focus has shifted to optimizing and debugging the gallery system, with particular emphasis on image optimization, path handling, and shuffle functionality.
+The goal is to ensure all images are properly optimized, correctly loaded from optimized paths, and that the gallery's shuffle functionality works as expected.

 ## Problem Statement